sparsh-b/ARIAC/docs/competition/log_files.rst

     ros2 launch ariac_plugins ariac_playback.launch.py trial_name:=<trial_name>

 where :code:`<trial_name>` is the name of the trial file without the `.yaml` extension.
 The launch file will look for the :file:`state.log` file in :file:`~/.ariac2023/log/gazebo/<trial_name>/state.log` and play it back.
 The playback can be paused and resumed by pressing the space bar.
-The playback starts in the pause state.
-Press the play button to start the playback.